nansencenter/NERSC-HYCOM-CICE/doc/Offline_nesting.md

 # The NEMO grid

 The daily product of Operational Mercator global ocean analysis and forecast system with NEMO ocean model (at 1/12 degree) starts on December 27, 2006.
-The model is used here as outer model including daily files of temperature, salinity, currents, sea level, mixed layer depth and ice parameters.
+The model is used here as outer model including daily fields of temperature, salinity, currents, sea level, mixed layer depth and ice parameters.
 The global ocean output files are represented on 1/12 degree horizontal resolution (no staggered grid) with regular longitude/latitude equirectangular projection.
 The output files cover 50 vertical levels ranging from 0 to 5500 meters.

-The NEMO horizontal mesh on T-cell are converted to [ab] archive files using the coordinate netcdf files provided by MERCATOR.
+The NEMO horizontal mesh on T-cell are converted to [ab] archive files using the coordinate/mesh netcdf files provided by MERCATOR.
+All pre- and post-processing programs read these [ab] files which are produced only once.

+# Horizontal interpolation to the inner domain

+Our current directory, hereafter, is NMO0.08/expt_01.0:

+    └── NMOa0.08
+        └── bin
+	└── expt_01.0
+        └── topo
+        └── REGION.src

+After establishing grid and bathymetry files in "topo" folder, the user must to start interpolation from the outer domain to the inner domain (i.e. TP5a0.06).In order to do this interpolation, an index mapping matrix (from outer region to inner region) is required which is used by $HYCOMALL/subregion/src/isubaregion.f.
+The corresponding bash script in the "bin" folder is used as follows:
+       bin/isuba_gmapi.sh. $target_region
+where target_region denotes ../../TP5a0.06 according to previously shown structure.